oliviahudson1976-del/honest-repo/README.md

-# Honest Billing Application
+# Honest Invoice Web Application

 ## Project Overview

-This is the Honest Billing application, a modern invoicing and billing system built with React and TypeScript.
+This is the Honest Invoice Web Application, a modern invoicing and billing system built with React and TypeScript.

 ## How to Run Locally